-Select database engine to use, and optionally configure file paths (or use the defaults).
-The built-in sqllite database is adequate for nearly all use cases.
-We do not recommend using SQL Server, as it's not officially supported yet and has been reported as being very buggy.
+Select the database engine to use, and optionally configure file paths (or use the defaults).
+The built-in SQLite database is adequate for nearly all use cases.
+We do not recommend using SQL Server, as it’s not officially supported yet and has been reported as being very buggy.

-Create initial user account, which will be like the root account of the service.
+Create an initial user account, which will be like the root account of the service.

 After saving the initial configuration, you can then edit the created configuration file.
 The Gitea configuration file cheat sheet documents all of the settings, but there are two we recommend setting:

-[server] ROOT_URL = https://my.git.server.com (set to actual url of your server)
+[server] ROOT_URL = https://my.git.server.com (set to the actual URL of your server)